 Over the past two decades, digital assets have grown in both popularity and availability.
-Individuals can amass valuable entertainment collections, extensive photo libraries and run a successful business through only online channels.
+Individuals can amass valuable entertainment collections, and extensive photo libraries and run a successful business through only online channels.
 When it comes to crafting an estate plan, however, these digital assets can present some complications.

 In many ways, the court sees digital assets like their physical counterparts.
 Whether it is a movie collection saved in an online storage portal or thousands of dollars in cryptocurrency, individuals must account for their distribution to primary or secondary beneficiaries.
 Unfortunately, there are some obstacles that can prevent the smooth transition, including: